-The in-person location is LeFrak Hall 1171.
-The current plan is for this class to be a hybrid of in-person and remote (via Zoom), and this page will be updated with a Zoom link.
+The current plan is for this class to be a hybrid of in-person and remote (via Zoom), and a Zoom link will be provided on Piazza and in email.
+(Not posted on this public page in order to minimize the likelihood of Zoom-bombing.)
 Depending on the facts on the ground, the entire class may wind up being conducted remotely.

 Because this is a seminar where interaction is essential, I will ask that remote participants have their video turned on unless there is some important reason not to (in which case please talk with me about it).